 Serve immediately with your favorite gluten-free summer side dishes and a patio perfect cold cocktail.

-- In a small mixing bowl, combine the brown sugar, spices, salt and pepper, and grated orange rind.
+In a small mixing bowl, combine 2 tablespoons of brown sugar, spices, 1/4 teaspoon of salt, 1/8 teaspoon of pepper, and 1/2 teaspoon of grated orange rind.
 Mix until well combined.

-- Heat the grill over medium-high heat.
+Heat the grill over medium-high heat.
 Brush the grill grates with vegetable or canola oil.
-When grill is hot, place the fillets skin-side-down on the grill grates.
+When the grill is hot, place the fillets skin-side-down on the grill grates.

-- Cover and cook for 8-10 minutes for one inch fillets.
-If fillets are thicker than one inch, cook for additional 8 minutes, or until salmon flesh easily flakes apart.
+Cover and cook for 8 to 10 minutes for 1-inch fillets.
+If fillets are thicker than 1-inch, cook for additional 8 minutes, or until salmon flesh easily flakes apart.